Minneapolis Catholic schoolchildren listened to a prayer, then ducked for cover from gunfire

 Two children, 8 and 10, were killed in the latest horrific school shooting in the United States, this time inside a church emblazoned with the words "This is the house of God and the Gate of Heaven."
 Seventeen others were wounded, including kids as young as 6 and parishioners in their 80s.

 Dozens of law enforcement officers soon arrived to the school.
 Police said the suspect, Robin Westman, 23, was found dead by suicide behind the church.
-Westman's mother once worked there, but the shooter had no other known connection to the church.
-No motive has not been revealed.
+Westman had been a student and member of the Annunciation church in the past and his mother worked for the parish, Minneapolis police chief Brian O'Hara said on NBC's "TODAY" show Thursday.
+No motive has been revealed.

 The student whose friend had shielded him, fifth grader Weston Halsne, told reporters in the aftermath outside the church that he sat just a few feet from the windows shattered by the blasts.